Monitor Confluent Platform Topics with USM

 Location

-Environment: Confluent Cloud environment where the topic is registered.
+Environment: The Confluent Cloud environment where the topic is registered.

 Data Management

-Cleanup policy: Method for handling old log segments.
+Cleanup policy: The method for handling old log segments.